Cal Poly Mustangs football: Sacramento State

 While not commemorated with a trophy, Cal Poly and Sacramento State are designated as 'protected rivals' in scheduling by the Big Sky Conference, meaning they are guaranteed to play each other in foreseeable schedules.
-From 1967 to 2022, the Mustangs and Hornets have met 41 times, with Cal Poly holding a narrow lead all-time, 21–20.
+From 1967 to 2024, the Mustangs and Hornets have met 43 times, as Cal Poly leads the series 22–21.

 U. of San Diego

 USD and Cal Poly have a regional rivalry, as both schools are in-state FCS opponents south of the Bay Area, despite residing in different conferences.

 Fresno State

 From 1956 to 1975, Cal Poly and Fresno State traded the Victory Bell trophy, which was donated to Cal Poly in 1952.
 The trophy, which weighed about 200 pounds, was ultimately retired due to repeated theft.
 The two programs didn't play each other from 1986 through 2009, but brought back matchups in 2010, 2013, 2021 and 2022.
-In the 46-game all-time series, Fresno State leads 34-10-2.
+In the 46-game all-time series, Fresno State leads 34–10–2.